summitcodeworks/chitchat-backend/API_DOCUMENTATION.md

   }'
 ```

 **Note:** These legacy endpoints are deprecated.
-Use the new `/authenticate` endpoint for WhatsApp-style authentication.
+Use the new Firebase token-based `/authenticate` endpoint.

 ---